KanavGarg11/Real-Time-Currency-Convertor/README.md

 ## ⚙️ SETUP

-### Clone the repository
+# Clone the repository

 ```bash
 git clone https://github.com/your-username/currency-converter.git
 ```

-### Open the application
+# Open the application

 Simply open `index.html` in your browser.

 ---

-## 🔑 API Key Setup
+# 🔑 API Key Setup

-This project requires an API key to fetch live exchange rates.

-This project uses the Currency API for fetching live exchange rates.
+This project uses the CurrencyAPI and requires an API key for fetching live exchange rates.

 1) Create an account at the API provider.
 2) Generate your API key.